 One of the most common questions our team is being asked at the moment is “can I stand down employees?”
 If there’s no work for them to do, what are the rules?
 What are my responsibilities as an employer?

 Basically, the answer is a stand-down is appropriate when an employee or group of employees cannot be employed or provide useful duties because of a stoppage of work that is beyond the control of the employer.
 The COVID-19 situation is a perfect example of this.
 In case of situations such as the one we’re in, the employer may “stand down” an employee or group of employees for the necessary duration, without pay.

 Stand-downs must comply with legislation, and this is definitely something you should talk to us about before taking any steps.
-If there’s reference to a stand-down provision within your modern award or enterprise agreement, you may wish to get legal advice as well.
-We are happy to advise you in these matters, and point you in the right direction where necessary.
+If there’s a reference to a stand-down provision within your modern award or enterprise agreement, you may wish to get legal advice as well.
+We are happy to advise you in these matters and point you in the right direction where necessary.

 The main thing to consider in event of a stand-down is: is there is a genuine full stoppage of work, not just a slowing down.

 There are four questions to consider when you’re thinking about standing down employees: